intel/libvpl/script/e2e/README.md

   specified by the `VPL_BUILD_DEPENDENCIES` environment variable.
 If environment variable is undefined, define it as and place output in `_deps`.

-- `build` - Build the project and place output in `_build`.
-If the `VPL_INSTALL_DIR` environment variable is set, the package will be installed there at install time.
+- `build` - Build and install the project.
+If the `VPL_INSTALL_DIR` environment variable is set, the package will be installed there.